SoftwareAG/c8y-docs/content/dtm/localization.md

 Click **Apply** to apply the changes.

-### To add new Identifier for translations {#to-add-new-keys-for-translations}
+### To add new identifier for translations {#to-add-new-keys-for-translations}

-Add new Identifier and their respective translations using the **Add translation** option on the top right.
+Add a new identifier and their respective translations using the **Add translation** option on the top right.

 Fill all the mandatory fields in the **Add translations** dialog and click **Save**.
 The new key is saved including the added translations.